MCP Inspector

 Best For

-- ✓Developers building and debugging MCP servers
+- ✓Developers building and debugging their first MCP server

-- ✓Teams validating server behavior before shipping
+- ✓Teams validating server behaviour and OAuth before a public release

 Prerequisites

-- •Node.js and basic command-line familiarity
+- •Node.js 22.19 or newer and basic command-line familiarity

 FAQ